imbroglio/imbroglio.github.io/_pages/about.md

 My current research focuses on studying how risk is allocated among different agents within an economic framework.
 Specifically, I study the structure of Pareto optima and market equilibria, as they are affected by different models of agent preferences, market structure, etc. I am broadly interested in quantitative risk management and its intersections with economics and mathematical finance.

 I am an [Associate of the Society of Actuaries (ASA)](https://www.soa.org/education/exam-req/edu-asa-req) and am currently pursuing fellowship.

+## Prospective Students

+I have two openings for PhD students starting in Fall 2026.
+If you are interested in working with me, please email me your transcripts, CV, and research interests.
+A strong background in mathematics is preferred.